HackBulgaria/Algo-1/Application/2-Encrypted-Message/README.md

 Your task is to write a program that reverses this process and results in the original message and follow the instructions that it carries :)

 * On the standard input, you are going to receive a single line of string - the encrypted message.
-* On the stanrad output, output the original message.
+* On the standard output, output the original message.